Optimal estimation in private distributed functional data analysis: Conclusions

 \section{Conclusions}

 In this paper, we study optimal estimations in functional mean estimation and VCM coefficient function estimation under various DP frameworks.
-To the best of our knowledge, these studies are the first time seen in the literature.
-By deriving matching upper and lower bounds (up to poly-logarithmic factors) on the minimax rates, we systematically examine and compare the inevitable costs under CDP and FDP constraints.
-New phase transition phenomena as both the sampling frequency and privacy budget vary are also revealed.
+By deriving matching upper and lower bounds (up to poly-logarithmic factors) on the minimax rates, we systematically examine the inevitable costs under CDP and FDP constraints and reveal new phase transition phenomena as both the sampling frequency and privacy budget vary.

 We envisage several potential extensions.
-Even though we allow the existence of heterogeneity across servers, we claim optimality only under the homogeneous design in Sections \ref{section_mean_fdp} and \ref{section_vcm_fdp}.
-Lying in the core of this gap is the application of the Van-Trees inequality to two separate constructions with different dimensions in proving minimax lower bounds.
-We conjecture some further technical improvements in the construction of distribution classes may close the gap.
+Even though we allow the existence of heterogeneity across servers, we claim optimality only under the homogeneous design in Sections~\ref{section_mean_fdp} and \ref{section_vcm_fdp}.
+We conjecture some further technical improvements in the construction of distribution classes during the application of the Van-Trees inequality may close the gap.

 In some scenarios, data from different servers may differ in distribution.
 Transfer learning, as a research area, is dedicated to leveraging distinct but similar information across servers \citep[e.g.][]{cai2024transfer}.
 There has been some recent work attempting to study differentially private transfer learning, see for example \citet{li2024federated} and \citet{auddy2024minimax}.
 It would be interesting to further investigate optimality in distributed FDA with distributional shifts under the FDP framework.